gregbkr/kubernetes-kargo-logging-monitoring/README.md

 Then add ingress config so traefik are aware of registry service:

     kubectl apply -f traefik/kube-system-ingress.yaml

+    kubectl get svc --namespace=kube-system

-Check service access on one node or from anywhere
+Get the ip of the service, and check service access from one node

     curl 10.233.5.205:5000/v2/_catalog
-    curl registry.satoshi.tech/v2/_catalog
+    {"repositories":[]}      <-- result

 Or from the ubuntu image:

     kubectl exec -it ubuntu --namespace=kube-system -- curl registry.kube-system:5000/v2/_catalog
     kubectl exec -it ubuntu --namespace=kube-system -- curl registry.satoshi.tech/v2/_catalog

+or from anywhere

+    curl registry.satoshi.tech/v2/_catalog

 Add an image to private registry